csnizik/xfer/README.md

 If there is no output, then the code is clean.

+In some cases, Codesniffer has the ability to automatically fix issues.
+A second helper script is provided for this:

+`./scripts/codefix`

+Be sure to review and understand the changes before committing them.

 ### XDebug

 [XDebug](https://xdebug.org) is a PHP debugger, which is installed in the PODS